canjs/canjs/index.md

 todo.save()
 {% endhighlight %}

-[can.Model.bind](http://donejs.com/docs.html#!can.Model.static.bind) lets you listen to anytime __any__ instance is __created__, __updated__, or __destroyed__:
+[can.Model.bind](http://donejs.com/docs.html#!can.Model.static.bind) lets you listen for anytime __any__ instance is __created__, __updated__, or __destroyed__:

 {% highlight javascript %}